 In the early years of the parish, there were only notable towns: Covington (the present day parish seat) and Madisonville (a shipbuilding town).
 The 1830’s saw the creation of the town of Mandeville, which was initially a recreational spot for wealthy New Orlenians.
 Many people believed that ozone was emitted by a number of trees in the area, and that it had miraculous curative properties.
 The influx of visitors due to this led to a regular ferry service being founded on the Lake Pontchartrain.
 Many new resorts started coming up in the region and the Town of Abita Springs was founded around this period.
 Construction of a railroad in the 1880’s connected all the towns to each other and fueled further development.

 High speed road connections led to the growth of the entire parish and urban communities started springing up.
 The city of Slidell, on the eastern side of the parish, is one of the first examples of suburban sprawls in the region.
 The western towns started seeing fast development in the 1950’s.
 The late 1950’s period saw more urbanization, though the parish continued to be mainly rural.

 By the early 2000’s the population of St Tammany Parish had grown to a sizable 2,00,000.
 It was also one of the worst affected areas in the Hurricane Katrina disaster of 2005.
 Many towns were flooded and there was major destruction of infrastructure during the floods that followed.
 As of 2014 though, the region is back on its feet, with business and communities prospering better than ever before.

-Saint Tammany Parish Bright Future
+Saint Tammany Parish Has A Bright Future